organicaudio/useful-code-snippets2/docs/docker/docker-memory-aid.md

 - `docker build . -t crowdsalat/tag-name` creates a image based on a Dockerfile and the context/ working directory and subdirectories
 - `docker run <image>` starts a container from an image
     - `-d` run as daemon
     - `-it` runs interactively so you can execute commands in container (-t Allocate a pseudo-tty, -i Keep STDIN open )
     - `-p 1000:1000` maps a port in container on a port on client
     - `--mount` TODO
     - `-v` TODO
     - `-e VAR1=bla -e VAR2=blubb` defines environmental variables in the container
     - `—rm` remove container after it is stopped.
     - `—name` add name to the container.
 - `docker exec -it container_name bash` connects to a running container with the name container_name
 - `docker ps −a` shows all running docker container on a client
-- `docker volume create my_volume` creates volume with name my_volume.
-Volume is save on host under /var/lib/docker/volumes/my_volume
-- `docker volume ls` list volumes
+- `docker image / container / network / volumes / system`
+      - ls
+      - rm
+      - inspect
 - `docker system prune` removes:
     1. all stopped containers (`docker container prune`)
     2. all networks not used by at least one container (`docker network prune`)
     3. all dangling images (`docker image prune`)
     4. all dangling build cache
-1. remove dedicated resource: `docker <resource> ls` & `docker <resource> rm <id_of_resource>` (resources: container/network/image/volume etc.)
+- `docker network create --driver bridge <bridgeName>` create a new bridge network
+- `docker volume create <volumeName>` create a new bridge volume

 ## Dockerfile